Bone Biopsy

 What is a bone biopsy?

 A biopsy is a test where a piece of tissue is removed from your body.
-The tissue is then tested to see if there are cancer cells or other issues in the area where the biopsy was done.
+Your tissue is then tested to see if there are cancer cells in the area where the biopsy was done.

 A bone biopsy may be done to check for cancer cells in your bone.
-Cancer cells can start in your bone (called primary bone cancer), or they can spread (metastasize) to your bone from another cancer site in your body.
+Cancer cells can start in your bone (called primary bone cancer), or they can metastasize (spread) to your bone from another cancer site in your body.
 Your bone may also need to be tested for infection, to see why you are having pain, or to test something seen on X-ray.

 Cancer can spread to any bone in your body, but tends to spread to bones in the middle of the body, like the spine.
 Other common sites for bone metastasis are the pelvis (hip), upper leg bone (femur), upper arm bone (humerus), ribs, and the skull.
 The most common cancers to metastasize to the bone are breast, prostate, lung, thyroid, and kidney cancer.